musevlt/mpdaf/doc/pixtable.rst

 We will mask out all bright continuum objects present in the FoV.
 We use a mask which has been produced by SExtractor on the corresponding white light image of this exposure.

-:func:`mpdaf.drs.PixTable.mask_column <mpdaf.drs.PixTable.mask_column>` method returns a `mpdaf.drs.PixTableMask` object containing the mask as a new column.
+`mpdaf.drs.PixTable.mask_column <mpdaf.drs.PixTable.mask_column>` method returns a `mpdaf.drs.PixTableMask` object containing the mask as a new column.
 We save this mask column as a FITS table::

  >>> mask = pix.mask_column('Mask.fits')